 Unitarian-Universalist naturalists have no creed and privilege no books.
 Their goal is not belief but common understanding.
 Over the last 250 years, thanks to an international collaboration pursuing evidence-based study, we now know that we live in an evolving reality, and one with a very long history.
 As UU minister Kendyl Gibbons put it: The primal experience of reverence in and for the natural world precedes theology of any variety.
 It is an organic human experience that requires no supernatural explanations.
-The group meetings the fourth Tuesday evening of the month.
-Contact Bill Cox for George Faulkner for more information.
+The group meets the first Tuesday evening of the month.
+Contact George Faulkner for more information.

 Small Group Ministries